tartufotaruffetti/Catalog/README.md

 # Catalog

-application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+Application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.